harrisejm/CSharp-Week-2-Project/README.md

-# Word Counter
+# Word Counter Part 2

-#### Epicodus Wod Counter (for Epicodus), 6/29/18
+#### Epicodus Word Counter (for Epicodus), 7/6/18
 #### By Eddie Harris

 ## Description

-This is console app allows the user to enter an initial word and compare it to a user inputed string.
+This web app allows the user to enter an initial word and compare it to a user inputed string.
 The app will then count the number of times the initial word appears in the string.

 ## Specifications